arnholm/cpde_3rdparty/gcc/README.md

-# cpde_3rdparty/gcc
+# cpde_3rdparty / gcc

-Here are build scripts for 3rd party libraries under Linux/gcc
+These are the CPDE build scripts for 3rd party libraries under  Linux/gcc

 ## Prerequisites